jerryasher-challenges/challenge-recursive-histogram/README.md

 + Is specifying the directory on the command line sufficient?
 + Regarding the histogram, is one histogram of the word frequencies for all of the text files sufficient?
 + What defines a text file?
-  + a file name pattern ("*.txt", "*.text", ...)
+  o a file name pattern ("*.txt", "*.text", ...)
-    + what are the patterns the app should look for?
-  + some other inspection of the file contents?
+    - what are the patterns the app should look for? o some other inspection of the file contents?
-+ What defines a compressed archive?
-  + a file name pattern ("*.zip", "*.tar", ".tgz", ...)
++ What defines a compressed archive? o a file name pattern ("*.zip", "*.tar", ".tgz", ...)
-    + what are the patterns the app should look for?
-  + some other inspection of the file contents?
+    - what are the patterns the app should look for? o some other inspection of the file contents?
-+ Is there a preferred format of the histogram?
-  + If so, can you specify that now?
-  + Is json of a python dictionary suitable?
++ Is there a preferred format of the histogram? o If so, can you specify that now? o Is json of a python dictionary suitable?

       histo = {'a': 1001,
                'the' : 1200,